 My kids have played sports since they were five years old.
 Naomi was in gymnastics until the mother of a friend of ours—a woman whose parenting I trusted enormously—said, “I think it’s time for Naomi to be on a team sport.”
 We signed Naomi up for soccer and never looked back.
-When Aidan was big enough, he signed up for soccer too, and then autumn Saturdays became a matter of schlepping from one field to the next—both in DC and now here in New Zealand.
-My kids are competent players—neither the best nor the worst on the team—and so I’ve been a middle-of-the-pack mom, hoping they’d play well enough to please themselves, counseling them not to be too hard on themselves when they lost and reminding them that they mustn’t be too hard on the other team when they won.
+When Aidan was big enough, he signed up for soccer too, and then autumn Saturdays became a matter of schlepping from one field to the next—both in DC and now here in

-nd whose biggest achievement was when she didn’t panic and kick the ball towards her own goal; missing it was an improvement.
+I have, of course, known the parents of the best and worst players on the team, the parents whose children are more responsible for the wins and losses on the board.
+Naomi had a friend whose biggest achievement was when she didn’t panic and kick the ball towards her own goal; missing it was an improvement.
 Aidan’s best friend in DC for a while was a boy who was a sports genius, a boy whose every move was skillful and intuitive, who scored most of the goals on the team and also somehow had a hand in our best defense, too.
 I talked to his parents admiringly about what it was like to have a brilliant player like that, and saw both the glory and the misery of it.
 This little boy was already being recruited to play on travel teams (which are no picnic for parents) and was very hard on himself for those times when he didn’t excel.

 I have never been related to these children though (except for my cousin Garvey who has been a brilliant hockey player his whole life).
 That might have changed.